-Sprinkling upon Aaron and his son's
+Sprinkling on Aaron and his sons

-Back to Aaron’s sons, they are still naked.
-And this lesson, about the hierarchy, also transfers to them as well.
+At this point in the ceremony, Aaron’s sons are still half-naked.
+The lesson about the hierarchy applies to them as well.
 Only after their father is anointed, “Moses brought Aaron’s sons.”
 (13)